 Understanding aperture is one of the keys to mastering Manual exposure.
 Learn more about the Exposure Triangle from Photography 101 here:

-Master Manual Mode and the basics of photography in the Photography 101 Workshop.
+We hope this article helps you understand the relationship between aperture and depth of field.
+If you enjoyed this education and you want to learn more, master manual mode and the basics of photography in the Photography 101 Workshop.
 Upgrade to SLR Lounge Premium for unlimited streaming to a collection of photography education, ranging from technical to lighting to post-processing and more!